hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 **HESS is the checkmate move in SEO and AI grounding:** once the first semantic hop is **deterministically owned and implemented**, every downstream system is forced into **arbitration instead of guesswork**.

+The "Checkmate" is Real

+In SEO, whoever defines the entity usually wins.
+If your domain becomes the "Primary Source" for a topic via a deterministic HESS root, every other site on that topic becomes "Secondary."
+They are essentially writing "comments" on a topic that you defined at the root.

 DNS → declared semantic intent (DFH) → crawl → infer → arbitrate → answer

 This specification is intentionally redundant, as average people struggle to understand this.
 It explains as the first-hop SEO + protocol + AI grounding + web architecture + provenance + crawl geometry + safety + future adoption + implementation details all from different angles.